 In November 2022, SpyBuster was shortlisted for the Cyber Security Awards 2022 in the category Cyber Not For Profit Team of the Year.

 CleanMyMac X is an all-in-one package to awesomize Mac.
 It cleans megatons of junk and makes computers run faster.
-It scans the entire macOS, removes junk and malware, and brings a Mac back to its original fast performance.
+The app scans the entire macOS, removes junk and malware, and brings a Mac back to its original fast performance.

 CleanMyMac helps users check their Macs for vulnerabilities and find potentially unwanted apps or activities inside the Uninstaller and Malware Removal modules.
 Malware Removal modules work on the MacPaw-developed engine.
 It's an anti-malware solution built into CleanMyMac X. It provides real-time monitoring, searches for malware on users' computers, and constantly updates the database of different types of malware that may exist on Macs.

-Setapp is the place to pick day-to-day Mac tools.
+Setapp is the place to pick day-to-day Mac, iOS, and web tools.

 At the end of 2021, Setapp achieved SOC 2* Type I certification to ensure users that apps inside the platform are safe.
 SOC2 certification, or Service Organisation Control (SOC) 2 audit, is a popular auditing standard created to assess a company's compliance with industry-leading standards for managing and securing customers' data.
 The independent Boulay Group conducted Setapp's audit and affirmed that Setapp's information security policies and practices meet the security trust service principle.